MyScript/MyScriptJS/SETUP.md

 3. Build the project using gulp.
     * `gulp`
 4. Run the browser using gulp.
     * `gulp serve`.
-Samples will be available on `http://localhost:8080/samples/index.html`
+Examples will be available on `http://localhost:8080/examples/index.html`

 **Start coding**